eleco/eleco.github.io/_posts/2015-03-17-Ninja-Framework.md

 2. setup your project as a Maven project.
 In Intellij this is done with a right-click on the pom above and select "Add as a Maven project"

-3. replace all of the play.* imports by their equivalents ninja.
+3. replace all of the play.* imports by their equivalents ninja.*

-4. create a Java class to host the route configuration (this is a property file in Play)
+4. create a Java class to host the route configuration (instead of a property file in Play)

 5. some of the properties in the application.conf may differ from Play to Ninja - no shortcut here they have to be analysed on a case by case basis.